How to Relieve Muscle Pain?

 • Curcumin (turmeric) is part of the active natural muscle relaxants.

-Valerian and camomile also promote good sleep, so use them before bedtime is an excellent idea.
-Many of these natural options have strong anti-inflammatory and healing properties, also taking magnesium supplements can also help to alleviate muscle spasms.
+Valerian and camomile also promote good sleep, so using them before bedtime is an excellent idea.
+Many of these natural options have strong anti-inflammatory and healing properties; taking magnesium supplements can help alleviate muscle spasms.

 Over-the-counter pain relief (NSAID) medicine can help relieve swelling and pain.
 Examples of NSAIDs include Aspirin, Ibuprofen (Advil and Motrin), and Tylenol.

-When you start exercising after a break, start slowly and progressively to increase your intensity level.
+When exercising after a break, slowly and progressively increase your intensity level.

-If you are trying a new exercise, have a qualified trainer or teacher teaches you how to do it safely.
+If you are trying a new exercise, have a qualified trainer or teacher teach you how to do it safely.
 Use correct techniques.
-For activities involving jumping, twisting or lifting heavy objects, this is particularly important.
+This is particularly important for activities involving jumping, twisting, or lifting heavy objects.

-Reach out to Longevity Institute where you can find a range of treatment options related to back and muscle pain
+Reach out to pain doctors, where you can find a range of treatment options related to back and muscle pain

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.